-This publication was updated on March 25, 2021, to reflect additional interpretive guidance on accounting for shares and warrants issued by a SPAC.
-Note that it was also updated on February 10, 2021, and March 19, 2021, to reflect additional interpretive guidance on financial statement presentation for reverse recapitalizations, accounting for shares and warrants issued by a SPAC, classifying share-settleable earn-out arrangements, share-based payment considerations, and the availability of nonpublic review for registration statements on Form S-4.
-It also includes considerations related to CF Disclosure Guidance Topic 11 as well as recently adopted amendments to Regulation S-K. Text that has been added or amended since this publication’s initial issuance has been marked with a boldface italic date in brackets.
+This publication was updated on April 11, 2022, to address the SEC’s March 30, 2022, proposed rule on special-purpose acquisition companies, which is discussed in further detail below.
+Note that it was previously updated on the following dates in 2021: February 10, March 19, March 25, April 30, September 14, and December 2 to reflect additional interpretive guidance on financial statement presentation for reverse recapitalizations, accounting for shares and warrants issued by a SPAC, classifying share-settleable earn-out arrangements, share-based payment considerations, and the availability of nonpublic review for registration statements on Form S-4.
+The updates also include considerations related to CF Disclosure Guidance Topic 11.
+Text that has been added or amended since this publication’s initial issuance has been marked with a boldface italic date in brackets.

 For titles of FASB Accounting Standards Codification (ASC) references, see Deloitte’s “Titles of Topics and Subtopics in the FASB Accounting Standards Codification.”

 Direct and incremental costs associated with the offering that are paid to third parties should be allocated to the associated freestanding financial instruments after the allocation of proceeds discussed here (see the Accounting for Issuance Costs section for more information).

 The classification of the Public Warrants and Class A Shares is discussed below.
 In the discussion of the allocation of proceeds, it is assumed that the Class A Shares are classified as equity instruments.